-14. How will the GPEI support the development of the national preparedness and response plans that will be implemented under this strategy?
+14. How will the development of national preparedness and response plans be supported under this strategy?

 Currently, countries annually update national preparedness and response plans, which are endorsed in-country and by regions through the Regional Certification Commissions with support from the GPEI.
 The policies, standards and guidelines established for the post-cessation era will also need to be maintained by countries, ensuring that detailed response protocols for polio align with standard operating procedures (SOPs) for outbreak response.
 The SOPs will complement the guidelines laid out in the Emergency Response Framework (ERF) and will be made available to countries before bOPV cessation.
-Regional offices and high-risk countries will also be trained in the development of national preparedness plans, and these plans will be tested through regionally-led polio outbreak simulation exercises.'
+Regional offices and high-risk countries will also be trained in the development of national preparedness plans, and these plans will be tested through regionally-led polio outbreak simulation exercises.